Akshita7844/portfolio-template/portfolio-site/README.md

 **👉 For detailed beginner-friendly instructions, see the [main README](../README.md) in the root directory.**

+## 🎯 No-Code Option (Easiest!)

+**Use the visual form generator!** No coding needed - just fill out a form.

+1. Open `portfolio-generator.html` (in root directory) in any browser
+2. Fill in your information
+3. Generate your code
+4. Copy-paste into `App.jsx`
+5. Deploy to Vercel!

+👉 See main [README.md](../README.md) for detailed no-code instructions

+---

 ## ⚡ Fast Track (If You're Comfortable with Tech)

 ### 1. Get Your Copy